Spotlight on Dynamics 365 Multi-Select Fields

-The release of Dynamics 365 Version 9 sees the long-awaited introduction of multi-select field lists.
+The release of Dynamics 365 v9 sees the long-awaited introduction of multi-select field lists.

-Drop down selection lists have been available since CRM v4 but until now the native functionality of Dynamics 365 / CRM didn't support multi-select option sets.
+Drop down selection lists have been available since CRM v4 but until now the native functionality didn't support multi-select option sets.

 In this post, we'll focus on the new field type to share an example of how this works and highlight some limitations in the current v9.0 release.